-The South Australian scheme recorded the highest premium rate in 2016-17 (1.93 per cent of payroll).
-This was followed by the Australian Capital Territory (1.72 per cent of payroll), and Tasmania (1.50 per cent of payroll).
-The Northern Territory and the Australian Government recorded an 11 per cent decrease in their premium rate in 2016-17 compared with previous year.
+The South Australian scheme recorded the highest premium rate in 2017-18 (1.89 per cent of payroll).
+This was followed by the Australian Capital Territory (1.72 per cent of payroll) and the Northern Territory (1.46 per cent of payroll).
+Comcare recorded an 18 per cent decrease in their premium rate in 2017-18 compared with previous year.
+Adjusted remuneration and premium data for 2015-16 and 2016-17 was supplied by South Australia for CPM 21.
+As a result, data for South Australia may not be comparable with CPM 20 data for these two years.

-The Australian Government recorded the lowest premium rate among all Australian jurisdictions at 1.03 per cent of payroll.
-The Western Australian scheme recorded the second lowest premium rate at 1.14 per cent of payroll in 2016-17, followed by Queensland at 1.20 per cent of payroll.
+Comcare recorded the lowest premium rate among all Australian jurisdictions at 0.84 per cent of payroll.
+The Queensland scheme recorded the second lowest premium rate at 1.15 per cent of payroll in 2017-18, followed closely by Western Australia at 1.16 per cent of payroll.

 To be consistent with the Australian jurisdictions, the New Zealand premium information includes the levy on employers to fund the workers' compensation portion of the 'Residual Claims Account'.
 This account relates to workers' compensation claims incurred prior to 1 July 1999 but excludes the liability for pre-1992 non-work injuries for earners.
-The New Zealand standardised average premium rate was 0.59 per cent of payroll, a 16 per cent increase from the previous financial year.
+The New Zealand standardised average premium rate was 0.54 per cent of payroll, a 10 per cent decrease from the previous financial year.
 This rate continues to be substantially lower than the rate recorded for Australia.
 One reason for the lower rate in New Zealand is that the New Zealand scheme does not provide coverage for the same range of mental health conditions as the Australian schemes.

 It should be noted that these data will be different to premium rates published directly by the jurisdictions due to the adjustments made to the data to enable more accurate jurisdictional comparisons.
 The principal regulatory differences that affect comparability for which adjustments have been applied in this indicator are: the exclusion of provision for coverage of journey claims; the inclusion of self-insurers; the inclusion of superannuation as part of remuneration; and the standardisation of non-compensable excesses imposed by each scheme.
-The effect of each of these adjustments is shown in Appendix 1 - Table 3: Effect of adjustment factors on premium rates in 2016-17, in the Explanatory Notes.
-Information on published rates is outlined in the publication, Comparison of Workers' Compensation Arrangements in Australia and New Zealand that can be found on the Safe Work Australia website.
+The effect of each of these adjustments is shown in Appendix 1 - Table 2: Effect of adjustment factors on premium rates in 2017-18, in the Explanatory Notes.
+Further information on published rates is outlined in the publication, Comparison of Workers' Compensation Arrangements in Australia and New Zealand that can be found on the Safe Work Australia website.